Is Celery Juice Good for You?

 As with most plant-based beverages, drinking celery juice is a good (although not necessarily tasty) way to score some nutrients.

-One cup of chopped celery contains just 14 calories, is a great source of vitamin K, and delivers 263 milligrams of potassium, some folate, vitamin A, and antioxidants like flavonoids, says Jennifer Glockner, RDN and creator of Smartee Plate.
+One cup of chopped celery has just 14 calories, and is rich in vitamin K. It also contains potassium, folate, vitamin A, and antioxidant-like compounds such as flavonoids, says Jennifer Glockner, RDN and creator of Smartee Plate.

 And since celery has a high water content, celery juice can also be hydrating, Glockner says, though not any more than plain water.